'Best chef in the world' Guy Savoy stripped of Michelin star

 Issued on: Modified:

-Paris (AFP) – The Michelin Guide announced Monday the shock decision to knock a star off the Paris restaurant of Guy Savoy, frequently named the best chef in the world.
+The Michelin Guide announced Monday the shock decision to knock a star off the Paris restaurant of French chef Guy Savoy.

 The 69-year-old has held Michelin's top three-star status since 2002 for his Monnaie de Paris restaurant overlooking the Seine, which has a sister version in Caesars Palace, Las Vegas.